rabestro/graph-pathfinding-algorithms/README.md

 These algorithms used in the [Hypermetro](https://rabestro.github.io/hypermetro/) project, where they are utilized to find the optimal route in the metro schema.

+## How to use the algorithms in your program

+The first step is to create a graph structure.
+The Graph interface is generic, so you can use any Java type for vertex and any [Number](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Number.html) type for distance.

 ### Example
 In the following Java code we create a graph structure with eight nodes.
 We use [Character](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Character.html) class for vertex identification and [Integer](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Integer.html) for the distance.
 You can see the graphic representation of the scheme [here](docs/assets/complex.gif).